Dog Gear Updated May 15, 2026

 Reader-supported — if you buy through our links we may earn a commission, at no extra cost to you.
 Details

 The short answer: the Furbo is a dog device — treat toss, auto tracking, bark alerts.
 The Wyze Cam v4 is a very good $36 camera that happens to be pointed at a dog.
-If the treat toss and tracking made you smile, buy the Furbo.
-If you shrugged, keep your $150 and buy the Wyze plus a lot of actual treats.
+If the treat toss and tracking sound like something you’d actually use, the Furbo is built for you.
+If you shrugged, the Wyze plus a lot of actual treats covers most of what owners say they wanted.

 The Furbo costs four to six Wyze cams.
-Owner reviews say the gap buys you three real things: the toss (a behavior-shaping tool, not a gimmick), the tracking (no more dog-sleeps-out-of-frame), and dog-specific alerts like barking detection — though that last one needs the subscription, which we broke down in the full Furbo review.
+Owner reviews say the gap buys you three real things: the toss (owners describe it as a behavior-shaping tool, not a gimmick), the tracking (no more dog-sleeps-out-of-frame), and dog-specific alerts like barking detection — though owners note that last one needs the subscription, which we broke down in the full Furbo review.

 The Wyze answers with arithmetic.
-2.5K resolution — sharper than the Furbo on paper — color night vision, and the feature that wins budget hearts: a microSD slot that gives you continuous local recording with no monthly fee, ever.
-Its AI extras (pet detection included) cost $2.99 a month, which is less than one fancy coffee and substantially less than Furbo Nanny.
+Per the spec sheet, 2.5K resolution — sharper than the Furbo on paper — color night vision, and the feature that wins budget hearts in owner reviews: a microSD slot that gives you continuous local recording with no monthly fee, ever.
+Its AI extras (pet detection included) cost $2.99 a month, which owners point out is less than one fancy coffee and substantially less than Furbo Nanny.

-Three things matter more in a house that also contains a baby:
+Three things matter more in a house that also contains a baby, and this is where owner reviews split most cleanly by household.

 Noise.
 The Wyze is silent.
-The Furbo’s treat launcher pops like a toy cap gun — fun at noon, risky at nap time.
-If the dog’s hangout shares a wall with the nursery, that’s a real consideration, not a nitpick.
+Owners describe the Furbo’s treat launcher as popping like a toy cap gun — fun at noon, risky at nap time.
+If the dog’s hangout shares a wall with the nursery, owners flag that as a real consideration, not a nitpick.

 Attention budget.
 The Furbo’s alerts tell you why to look (barking, unusual activity).
 The Wyze’s motion alerts tell you that something moved, which in a dog household is the least surprising news available.
-Tired parents do better with fewer, smarter pings.
+Owners with newborns consistently say they do better with fewer, smarter pings.

 Privacy posture.
 Both are Wi-Fi cloud cameras.
-Wyze had a documented 2024 incident where some users briefly saw thumbnails from strangers’ cameras — reason enough to keep any cloud camera out of the nursery and treat the baby monitor as separate, local-first equipment.
+In a February 2024 incident, Wyze said about 13,000 users briefly received thumbnails from other people’s cameras after a service outage, and a smaller number tapped through to see more — reason enough to keep any cloud camera out of the nursery and treat the baby monitor as separate, local-first equipment.

-- Training-minded, dog-home-alone-a-lot: Furbo, classic listing, yearly subscription if you want alerts.
+• Training-minded, dog home alone a lot: owners point to the Furbo, classic listing, plus the yearly subscription if you want alerts.

-- Big house, big dog ambitions: one Furbo for the dog zone, Wyze cams for everywhere else.
-Still cheaper than two Furbos.
+• Big house, big dog ambitions: owners do one Furbo for the dog zone and Wyze cams for everywhere else — still cheaper than two Furbos.

 Our picks at a glance